 Have employees struggled to find certain documents, templates, and information in the past?
 A review of old communications challenges will help you determine what absolutely needs to be in your employee engagement app moving forward.

-- Are employees actually using your engagement app?
+- Are employees actually using your internal communications app?

 - Which integrated tools aren’t getting used?